 The Washington County Visitors Association is committed to keeping our partners and stakeholders informed on the latest Coronavirus COVID-19 information and its impact on the travel and tourism industry in Oregon’s Tualatin Valley.

 We understand that things are happening at rapid pace, and we want you to be assured that we are keeping an eye out on this ever-changing situation and will keep you up-to-date on any changes.
 All of us at the WCVA hope that you all remain in good health and that there is minimal impact to your business.

 The Oregon Health Authority (OHA) will assess county risk levels every two weeks based on data collected during that period.
-The next assignment of county risk levels will take effect Dec.
-18th.
+The next assignment of county risk levels will be announced March 9.
 More details are available (under “Guidance from OHA”).

 Face coverings are required for people age 5 and older in all public buildings and in outdoor spaces where you can not maintain physical distancing from people outside your household.